Our vision is about restoring hope

 Creating a welcoming and inclusive community made up of staff, volunteers and guests

-Being eco-friendly such as using a water cistern to collect rain water, solar panels and minimizing waste
+Being eco-friendly such as using a water cistern to collect rain water, solar panels, minimizing waste and encouraging people to use Fly Green to book flights

 A place of hospitality which offers a homely, informal setting